Yoga is also business

 Right in the middle of downtown Oslo, among all the noise and chaos, Tonje has created a space to breathe, literally, for the city-dwellers.
 But why did she leave an attractive job in DNB to start her own yoga studio?
 And were those 7 years at BI entirely wasted?

-Tonje took Drawing, form and colour in upper secondary school, so BI and economics studies may not have been an obvious choice for her.
+Tonje chose Drawing, shapes and colour as her education programme in upper secondary school, so BI and economics studies may not have been an obvious choice for her.

 Education is about getting to know yourself